 My name is Graham and I created the group in June 2017.
-Initially, Brett came along so we could develop a system to use.
+Initially, Brett joined as support.
 Brett and I were members of the Midland GROW group from 2013 until then.
-We were the organiser and recorder there for nearly 3 years.
+We became the organiser and recorder there for nearly 3 years.

 Originally the group was called Minds 101, but changed to STRIVE in July 2018 to better reflect the nature of the group, make it easier to remember and avoid any embarrassment when mentioning it in public.